Cub Scouts, Boy Scouts & Venturing

 Learning for Life several programs designed to support schools and community based organizations in their efforts to prepare youth to successfully handle the complexities of contemporary society and to enhance their self-confidence, motivation, and self-esteem.
 Learning for Life programs help youth develop social and life skills, assist in character development, and help youth formulate positive personal values.
 It prepares youth to make ethical decisions that will help them achieve their full potential.
 Race, religion, gender, sexual orientation, ethnic background, economic status and citizenship are not criteria for participation in Learning for Life.
 At a time when drugs and gangs are ravaging many of our schools and communities, Learning for Life programs can be a catalyst to help stop this trend.
 The program uses age-appropriate, grade-specific lesson plans to give youth skills and information that will help them cope with the complexities of today's society.

-Exploring is Learning for Life's career education program for young men and women who are 14 (and have completed the eighth grade) or 15 through 20 years old.
+Exploring is the Boy Scout's career education program for young men and women who are 14 (and have completed the eighth grade) or 15 through 20 years old.
 Color, race, religion, gender, sexual orientation, ethnic background, economic status, and citizenship are not criteria for participation.
-Exploring's purpose is to provide experiences to help young people mature and to prepare them to become responsible and caring adults.
+Exploring's purpose is to provide real world career experiences to help young people mature and to prepare them to become responsible and caring adults.
 Explorers are ready to investigate the meaning of interdependence in their personal relationships and communities.
 Exploring is based on a unique and dynamic relationship between youth and the organizations in their communities.
 Local community organizations initiate an Explorer post by matching their people and program resources to the interests of young people in the community.
 The result is a program of activities that helps youth pursue their special interests, grow, and develop.
 Explorer posts can specialize in a variety of career skills.
+The majority of the programs in Miami Dade County are Law Enforcement and Fire.

 The Explorer Club is career exploration at the middle school level.
 The Clubs offer an array of options.
 One popular choice features interaction with professionals from across several career fields including STEM.
 Another option is to focus on only one specific career field such as law enforcement.
 All of the Explorer Clubs in Miami Dade County meet at the middle school or K-8 center.
 The Clubs typically meet either bi-monthly or monthly, depending on the choice of the participating organization.
 Meetings may take place at schools, places of business or community organization offices.
 All programs include both in-school and out-of-school activities, plus hands-on experiences.
 In addition, local Exploring Posts can provide mentors for Clubs